 You also want to make sure you have room to bring back souvenirs and other items you pick up along the way on your trip.

-When it comes to electronics, consider bringing only what is necessary such as a laptop or tablet for work purposes and/or camera equipment if taking photos during your travels are part of the plan.
+for electronics, consider bringing only what is necessary such as a laptop or tablet for work purposes and/or camera equipment if taking photos during your travels are part of the plan.
 Make sure all devices are charged before leaving home and remember not every place has outlets available so having an external battery charger may come in handy!

 Toiletries should include sunscreen, insect repellent (mosquitoes love humid climates!), lip balm with SPF protection, facial moisturizer (the humidity can dry out skin), shampoo & conditioner bars (which take up less space than bottles) toothbrush & toothpaste plus any other personal hygiene products needed while away from home.
 Lastly, there’s no need to bring towels since most accommodations provide them upon arrival but do check beforehand just in case!